 A Research Method to Investigate Information Seeking using the Concept of Information Horizons: An Example from a Study of Lower Socio-economic Students’ Information Seeking Behavior

-Sonnenwald, D. H. and Wildemuth, B. S. and Harmon, G. L. A Research Method to Investigate Information Seeking using the Concept of Information Horizons: An Example from a Study of Lower Socio-economic Students’ Information Seeking Behavior.
+Sonnenwald, D. H., Wildemuth, B. S. and Harmon, G. L. A Research Method to Investigate Information Seeking using the Concept of Information Horizons: An Example from a Study of Lower Socio-economic Students’ Information Seeking Behavior.
 The New Review of Information Behavior Research, 2001, vol. 2, pp. 65-86.
 [Journal article (Paginated)]

 Preview